 - Apples can be substituted for pears!
 A mandoline can help with slicing if you have one.

-- Feel free to use another kind of crust, like graham cracker or gingersnap.
-Or, a store-bought pie crust will work to save some time.
+- Feel free to use another kind of crust, like the graham cracker crust on this vegan peaches and cream tart. or the gingersnap crust on this vegan cranberry custard pie.
+A store-bought pie crust will work to save some time.

 Woven Fresh Pear Tart